SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/manage-senders.md

 3. What happens next, depends on whether the sender is found in SuperOffice:
     * If the email address is found on a company/contact, the company/contact opens in SuperOffice.
     * If the email address is registered on more than one company/contact, a dialog will appear, listing the alternatives and allowing you to choose one.
-    * If the email address is not registered in SuperOffice, you will be given the possibility of adding it.
+    * If the email address is not registered in SuperOffice, you may add it.
     * SuperOffice CRM only: If the sender of the selected email is marked as a former employee, the company/contact will still open, but the sender is not shown in SuperOffice CRM unless you have chosen to show former employees.

 ## Handle email from a sender with several listings